SteamClientHomebrew/Millennium/README.md

 ## Platform Support

 Millennium currently only supports standard Windows NT builds.
 This includes ARM based processors and x86 based processors.
-However, Linux and Mac are NOT currently supported BUT support is currently in development for linux.
+Linux and Mac are NOT currently supported BUT support is currently in development for linux.
 For a more details see our [ documentation](https://millennium.gitbook.io/steam-patcher/)

 Supported Platforms:
 - Windows 7 and newer